 Following approval, the training organisation will be advised to evaluate the implementation of the process by a given date.

 Evaluation of an Alternative model

 An evaluation must be completed by the training organisation at 6 and 12 months post implementation of approved trial process.
 The training organisation completes the evaluation form (attached below) and sends it to the Accreditation Unit firstname.lastname@example.org with cc the relevant State Censor.

 Special training environments

 Special training environments (STEs) are placements offering excellent training opportunities but with a limited case mix and different operational arrangements.
 STEs therefore do not meet accreditation standards for comprehensive general practice training.
-RACGP Standards for General Practice Training 3rd edition for a maximum of 6 months of GP training in approved STE posts.
+General Practitioners in Training (GPiT) can be placed at an RACGP-approved STE for a maximum of six months.

 For approval of STE posts for Australian Defence force General Practitioners in Training, please refer to GP registrars in the Australian Defence form (ADF).

 For approval of non ADF STE placements – training organisations are to discuss applications with the state censor.
 Following Censor agreement, the training organisation completes the RACGP Accreditation Application Special Training Environments (Template for RTOs) form (attached below) and sends it to the Accreditation Unit email@example.com with cc the relevant State Censor.